B.A., University of North Dakota; J.D., Harvard University

 Professor Eliason is the recipient of numerous awards and commendations from the U.S. Department of Justice, Federal Bureau of Investigation, Washington D.C.
 Metropolitan Police Department, and other law enforcement agencies.
 While at the U.S. Attorney’s office, he lectured at the Department of Justice National Advocacy Center in South Carolina and at the Attorney General’s Advocacy Institute in Washington, D.C.
 He also served as the Professional Responsibility Officer (ethics advisor) for the Criminal Division.

 He is a frequent media commentator on issues related to corporate and white collar crime, and has appeared on PBS’s Frontline, NBC’s Nightly News, NPR’s Morning Edition, CNN, MSNBC, and elsewhere.
 His writings on federal criminal law have been published in law reviews, legal periodicals, and newspapers including The Washington Post and the Chicago Tribune.
+He also writes about white collar crime and federal criminal law at Sidebars Blog.

 Prior to joining the U.S. Attorney's Office, Professor Eliason was in private practice at the Washington, D.C. law firms of Hogan & Hartson and Zuckerman, Spaeder, where his practice involved civil litigation in a wide variety of areas.